eigenkernel/eigenkernel/README.md

 - eigensx (standard)
 - general_scalapack_eigensx (generalized) -- reduction with PDPOTRF & PDSYGST, solve SEP with eigen_sx; The solver 'B' in our papers [1,2]
 - general_scalapack_eigens (generalized) -- reduction with PDPOTRF & PDSYGST, solve SEP with eigen_s
+- general_scalapacknew_eigensx (generalized) -- reduction with PDPOTRF & PDSYNGST, solve SEP with eigen_sx
-- general_scalapacknew_eigens (generalized) -- reduction with PDPOTRF & PDSYNGST
+- general_scalapacknew_eigens (generalized) -- reduction with PDPOTRF & PDSYNGST, solve SEP with eigen_s

 ### solvers need both of ELPA and EigenExa
 - general_elpa_eigensx (generalized) -- reduction with ELPA, solve SEP with eigen_sx; The solver 'G' in our papers [1,2]